soderlind/es6-wp-rest-demo/README.md

 >
 > There's an article on Slack that explains [the difference between AJAX and REST](https://wordpress.stackexchange.com/a/273781/14546).
 >
-> The article is a bit dated, but it might be easier to work with the content when you use AJAX.
+> The article is a bit dated, but it might be easier to work with the content when you use AJAX, so if you're returning HTML, you should consider using AJAX.
 >
-> Assess control is [easy to implement](#access-control) when using the REST API, I don't see the benefit of having two separate functions for logged-in and logged-out users
+> Assess control is [easy to implement](#access-control) when using the REST API.
+In AJAX you have two function, [`wp_ajax_{$action}`](https://developer.wordpress.org/reference/hooks/wp_ajax_action/) and [`wp_ajax_nopriv_{$action}`](https://developer.wordpress.org/reference/hooks/wp_ajax_nopriv_action/), and I don't see the benefit of having two separate functions for logged-in and logged-out users.
 >
-> If still you prefer AJAX, take a look at [WordPress Ajax using native JavaScript](https://github.com/soderlind/es6-wp-ajax-demo)
+> If you prefer AJAX, take a look at [WordPress Ajax using native JavaScript](https://github.com/soderlind/es6-wp-ajax-demo)

 ## Prerequisite